nessa01macias/Ventilation-Project/README.md

 ## Controller connection

 We connect to the ventilation system via MQTT.
 To do this, we need the `mqtt` module.
 The setup of the connection is hardcoded in the `index.js` file.
-By default we publish commands to the `Group5/controller/settings` topic and subscribe to `let default_pub_topic = "Group5/controller/status` for measurement readings.
+By default we publish commands to the `Group5/controller/settings` topic and subscribe to `Group5/controller/status` for measurement readings.

 ## Visual design